Updated: Oct 7

 Last but not least the Snaefellsnes Peninsula offers up one of the most photographed scenes in all of Iceland.
 Kirkjufell Mountain with the Kirkjufellsfoss Waterfall in the foreground.
 This is a photography location to die for.
 Especially if you are lucky enough to capture the Northern Lights overhead too.

 Photography Iceland tips

-When it comes to the practicalities of photography in Iceland you do need to come prepared.
+When it comes to the practicalities of photography in Iceland, you do need to come prepared, and with the best gear possible.
 Bring plenty of battery power and chargers so that you can swap batteries over and recharge each evening.
 Bring along a tripod for those long exposure shots of waterfalls or the Northern Lights.
-If you have a film camera definitely bring stacks of film including a black and white roll or two.
+If you have a film camera definitely bring stacks of the film including a black and white roll or two.

 When headed out in winter or even summer we recommend fingerless gloves.
-Warm layers, socks and hats are important as nothing spoils as outdoor shoot more than cold fingers and toes.
+Warm layers, socks, and hats are important as nothing spoils outdoor shoots more than cold fingers and toes.
 It is also a good idea to bring snacks.
 Add to that a flask of hot tea or coffee from your camper van kitchen for extra staying power.